 When we first started camping, we mainly camped at state parks.
-They were safe, had reasonable amenities and convenient.
-Now that we’ve been camping for a few years, we rarely camp at state parks, because now we know what to look for.
-There are many resources to use to find campsites, but here are a few we’ve found most useful over the years.
+They were safe, had reasonable amenities, and were convenient.
+Now that we’ve been camping for a few years, we rarely camp at state parks because now we know what we’re looking for.
+There are many resources to use to find campsites, but below are a few we’ve found most useful over the years.

-Reserve America allows you to search for campgrounds in an area and gives you the flexibility to to filter by private, state and federal ran campgrounds.
-When using Reserve America or your local state park website, oftentimes there aren’t good photos of the campsites.
+Reserve America allows you to search for campgrounds in an area and gives you the flexibility to filter by private-, state-, and federal-run campgrounds.
+When using Reserve America or your local state park website, oftentimes, there aren’t good photos of the campsites.
 It’s always a good idea to use other sites, like Trip Advisor or Yelp, to do research on the campsites and read reviews from other visitors.

-Freecampsites.net is a great when trying to find campsites in national forests on BLM (Bureau of Land Management) areas.
-We’ve found some of the most beautiful secluded campsites all over the country, using this website.
-Often times the campsites are in super remote areas, where cell phone signal may be hard to come by, but normally the are pretty good reviews that specify if cell service is available.
+Freecampsites.net is great when trying to find campsites in national forests in BLM (Bureau of Land Management) areas.
+We’ve found some of the most beautiful, secluded campsites all over the country using this website.
+Oftentimes, the campsites are in super remote areas, where cell phone signals may be hard to come by, but normally there are pretty good reviews that specify if cell service is available.

 - If you can see the neighboring campsite in the photos, you probably won’t have much privacy.